Compare performance, boot space, consumption and price in one view.

-The Peugeot 408 (SUV) is powered by a Plugin Hybrid, Electric or Petrol MHEV engine and comes with a Automatic transmission.
-In comparison, the VW T-Roc (SUV) features a Petrol or Diesel engine and a Manuel or Automatic gearbox.
+The Peugeot 408 (SUV) comes with a Electric or Petrol MHEV engine and Automatic transmission.
+In comparison, the VW T-Roc (SUV) features a Diesel or Petrol engine with Manuel or Automatic transmission.

-When it comes to boot capacity, the Peugeot 408 offers 536 L, while the VW T-Roc provides 445 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 225 HP of the Peugeot 408 or the 300 HP of the VW T-Roc suits your needs better.
+When it comes to boot capacity, the Peugeot 408 offers 536 L, while the VW T-Roc provides 445 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 214 HP of the Peugeot 408 or the 300 HP of the VW T-Roc suits your needs better.

 The Peugeot 408 captivates with its sleek and dynamic design, setting it apart in the competitive crossover market.
 Its interior offers a perfect blend of comfort and cutting-edge technology, creating an enjoyable driving experience.
 The model's efficient performance and modern features make it a compelling choice for those seeking both style and functionality in their vehicles.